 return (

-when you need to optimize calculations or prevent redundant computations.
-This can be especially helpful for computationally expensive operations or to avoid unnecessary renders of dependent child components.
+useMemowhen you need to optimize calculations or prevent redundant computations.
+This can be especially helpful for computationally expensive operations or to avoid unnecessary renders of dependent child components. - Use

 To Consider